Table of Contents

 Checking the Language & Region settings

-- Go back to System Preferences and this time select the Language & Region icon.
+- Another way to try to fix the Clock is ahead issue is to go back to System Preferences and this time selecting the Language & Region icon.

 - If the settings in this window are greyed-out, you must first click the Padlock, provide your Admin password, and click unlock, to be able to make changes.